clairmarie8/Capstone/README.md

 splitzone_2: -4.11

 **Zoning District 3**\
-Lots with a third zone had a 2.5 year shorter lifespan.
+Lots with a third zone had a 2.5 year shorter lifespan.\
 zonedist3_1: -2.51

 **Owner Type**\
 This coefficient showd that lots with mixed city and private ownership had a very strong negative impact on lifespan, reducing lifespan by more than 15 years.
-Most likely, this resulted from disputes over how the property should be used or developed.
+Most likely, this resulted from disputes over how the property should be used or developed.\
-ownertype_1: Tax-Exempt Property, -1.26
+ownertype_1: Tax-Exempt Property, -1.26\
-ownertype_2: City Ownership, -4.99
+ownertype_2: City Ownership, -4.99\
 ownertype_3: Mixed City and Private Ownership, -15.64

 **Special Districts**\
 Lots with special districts had a variety of relationships to lifespan, some positive and some negative.
 This depends on the specific zoning regulations of each special district.

-spdist1_1: 1.38
+spdist1_1: 1.38\
-spdist1_2: 1.62
+spdist1_2: 1.62\
-spdist1_3: 1.06
+spdist1_3: 1.06\
-spdist1_4: -0.80
+spdist1_4: -0.80\
-spdist1_5: -0.55
+spdist1_5: -0.55\
-spdist1_6: 0.98
+spdist1_6: 0.98\
-spdist1_7: -0.71
+spdist1_7: -0.71\
-spdist1_8: 5.79
+spdist1_8: 5.79\
 spdist1_10: 0.049

 There was only one lot with a second special district, the 125th Street special district.
 This resulted in a 9-year shorter lifespan.
-Most likely, the city was encouraging construction in this special district to increase commercial development.
+Most likely, the city was encouraging construction in this special district to increase commercial development.\
 spdist2_1: -9.2

 **Historic Districts**\
 Lots in a historic district had a lifespan 2 years longer than other buildings, all else considered equal.
-This is surprisingly low.
+This is surprisingly low.\
 histdist_1: 2.23

 **Limited Height Districts**\
-Lots in a limited height district had a lifespan 1 year shorter than other buildings, all else considered equal.
+Lots in a limited height district had a lifespan 1 year shorter than other buildings, all else considered equal.\
 ltdheight_1: -1.15

+## Improving the Model

+Ways to improve the model include identifying what went wrong in the interactions and polynomial regression, and using further EDA to decode the patterns in the residual plot, and deeper analysis of complex coefficients.

 ## Recommendations